Rafaeldfb/open-mail/README.md

 Copy and rename the model.env to .env and fill it with your configurations:
 ```$ cp ./model.env ./.env```

+## How to run Locally (development)
+At the root directory you should run a server for Django's backend and another for Vite's assets server as folllows
+### back-end:
+'$ python3 manage.py runserver'
+### front-end:
+'npm run dev'

+### LocalHost address:
+The localhost addres and port that will grant acess to the project will be prompted by the front-end command script ('npm run dev').
+Just click at the link with pressed ctrl (or cmd) buttom or just copy and paste it at your browser.

 # Specifications List: